openstack-archive/tripleo-docs/doc/source/advanced_deployment/tls_everywhere.rst

 **environments/services/haproxy-public-tls-certmonger.yaml** environment
 file.

-So, to do a deployment with both public and internal endpoints using certificates provided by certmonger, we would need to issue a command similar to the following::
+To do a deployment with both public and internal endpoints using certificates provided by certmonger, we would need to issue a command similar to the following::